davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 ### __Training and Decoding__

+From the original paper:

+"In what follows, we will split $$P(s \mid s', O)$$ into $$\mid S \mid$$ separately trained transition functions $$ P_{s'} ( S \mid o) = P(s \mid s', O)$$.
+Each of these functions is given by an exponential model"

+THE MEMM trains one logistic regression per state transition, normalised locally.
 The original MEMM paper, published in 2000, used a generalized iterative scaling (GIS) algorithm to fit the multinomial logistic regression, that is finding the perfect weights according to the training data.
 That algorithm has been largely surpassed by gradient-based methods such as L-BFGS.

 For the decoding, the same algorithm as in the HMM is used, the Viterbi, although just slightly adapted to accommodate the new method of estimating state transitions.